Prajwal-S-R/demo/README.md

 this is learnt from a workshop.

 A US based company conducted this workshop.
 It was great but need some basic understanding too.
 This is my first time attending their webinar.
 But previously I have heard alot about there workshops via linkedin posts and reposts.
-But one thing I can say is good but you sould relearn by yoursel
+But one thing I can say is good but you sould relearn by yourself